Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

 ### Respond to read and write value requests from server clients

-In order to react and respond to the read and write value requests from a client connected to the server running on the device, the callback functions need to be set on the characteristics or on the descriptors.
+In order to react and respond to the read and write value requests from a client connected to the server running on the device, the callbacks need to be set on the characteristics or on the descriptors.

-To set a callback function for read or write value request on a characteristic or a descriptor:
+To set a callback for read or write value request on a characteristic or a descriptor:

 1. Prepare a GATT service containing at least one characteristic or a characteristic with at least one descriptor, that can be read or written:
    ```